List of Euphoria characters: Faye Valentine

-Custer's girlfriend who stays with Fezco and Ashtray after she is wanted by the police for pushing her superintendent off the motel balcony.
-She is initially presented as a somewhat self-centered airhead who is rude towards Rue after she expresses discomfort over doing heroin; however, later in the series, she is shown to be kinder and forms a friendship with Fez.
+Faye Valentine is introduced as Custer's girlfriend, who stays with Fezco and Ashtray after she becomes wanted by the police for pushing her superintendent off a motel balcony.
+She is initially presented as a drug addict and a somewhat self-centered airhead who is rude toward Rue after she expresses discomfort over doing heroin; however, she is shown to be kinder and gradually forms a friendship with Fez.
 After learning her boyfriend is cooperating with the police against Fez, she is conflicted due to her split loyalties.
-Shortly before the police raid Fez's apartment, Faye signals to Fez to warn him that Custer may be recording the conversation.
+Shortly before the police raid Fez's apartment, Faye signals to Fez to warn him that Custer may be recording their conversation.
+In the third season, Faye works with Rue as a drug mule for Laurie.
+She forms a relationship with Wayne, one of Laurie's relatives.
+Unbeknownst to her, she accidentally contaminates some of the drugs that are sold to local crime boss Alamo, which results in the death of one of his strippers.
+Her namesake is a reference to the Cowboy Bebop character of the same name.